RenzJoal08/iLocate-Wearable-Tracker-Device/README.md

 2. Then, you need to download Arduino IDE in this link https://www.arduino.cc/en/software

 3. Next, you need to have an account in https://io.adafruit.com/

+4. Also you need to have a Google Geolocation API account in https://developers.google.com/maps/documentation/geolocation/overview

-4. The following are the wiring of the 2 modules:
+5. The following are the wiring of the 2 modules:

  -----------------------------
     MAX30102 Sensor module components: